Home » Shopping & Components » Garda Hitch Footloop

 US Cargo 1″x300′ Polyester Flat Webbing (4500 lb)

-ITEM 2: Two Carabiners
+Item 2: Two Carabiners

 Locking biners won’t work because the wider gates in locking carabiners will typically prohibit the rope from being properly squeezed.
 Ideally be round or oval in cross section, with no sharp edges, and ideally have a “straight gate”.
 The ideal size of the Carabiner varies with the rope diameter and the number of strands being captured (1 or 2).
 If the carabiner is too large, the hold may be affected and if too small, it will be difficult to operate.